theAgileFactory/bizdock-docker/development-bizdock-image/README.md

 | test_bfim | admin123 |
 | test_mmark | admin123 |

 All these users have different rights in BizDock.
-With the admin account, you can search for users (Admin -> User administration) and observe the different permissions accorded to each user.
+With the admin account, you can search for users (Admin -> User administration) and observe the different permissions given to each user.